cuthbertLab/music21/buildDoc/rst/installLinux.rst

-Check your version of Python
+Check Your Version of Python
 ----------------------------------------------

 Music21 requires Python 2.6 to run.
 Python 3 is not yet supported.